etragardh/hackwp/docs/framework.md

 session persists in `~/.hackwp/sessions/`, so `--payload … --auth-rce-adapter` picks it up with no AUTH exploit in the chain.

+## XSSr Handling (display-only)

+Reflected XSS delivers nothing to the chain — it fires in the victim's browser.
+So an `XSSr` exploit only **builds a crafted URL** and returns it in `result.url`;
+it makes no request.
+When the delivery capability resolves to `XSSr`, `chain.py` prints the URL and copies it (`output.xssr_url` → OSC-52) instead of running the normal report/beacon path.
+The TUI captures the URL from the streamed output and enables a "Copy XSSr URL" button.
+The operator pastes the URL into a browser (as the victim) to trigger the JS.

 ## Auth Phase (AUTH → PRIVESC)

 Two capabilities run in the auth phase, before any delivery exploit and without a